What is the Global Day?

 What is the curriculum this year??

 While each community event creates their own programming, we are currently developing a curriculum focusing upon a central theme.
-The 2016 theme is “Under the Same Sky: The Earth is Full of Your Creations“.
+The 2018 theme is “Extraordinary Passages: Texts and Travels“.
 Each community will ultimately decide what topics and classes from the curriculum they will offer.

 How do I plan my Global Day program?

 When you access our Toolbox you’ll get a list of resources to help you plan and host a Global Day event.
 The Global Day Community Resource Guidebook is the tool that will assist you with your planning process – it offers sample models, programmatic examples from last year and other helpful information about planning your event.
-If you still have more questions just email or call Macha Fogel, our Community Coordinator, at (212) 840-1166 or email him at [email protected].
+If you still have more questions just email or call Eliana Guralnik, our Community Coordinator, at (212) 840-1166 or email her at [email protected].

 Why is it only one day?
 What happens after?